roundup-tracker/roundup/README.txt

 Upgrading
 =========
 For upgrading instructions, please see upgrading.txt in the "doc" directory.

 Usage and Other Information
 ===========================
 See the index.txt file in the "doc" directory.
+The *.txt files in the "doc" directory are written in reStructedText.
+If you have rst2html installed (part of the docutils suite) you can convert these to HTML by running "make html" in the "doc" directory.

 License